czhu12/toolkit-backend/UPGRADE.md

+### April 20, 2023

+We've fixed a security issue that allows users to bypass 2FA.
+See [PR #656](https://github.com/jumpstart-pro/jumpstart-pro-rails/pull/656) for details.

 ### March 29, 2023

 We renamed the `outline` CSS class to `btn-outline` to prevent conflicts with TailwindCSS's `outline` class.
 You will need to update any references of `outline` to `btn-outline` in your views.